How Long Does a Furnace Last? (7 Warning Signs)

 7 Signs Your Furnace May Be Near the End

 While most furnaces can last 15 to 20 years, several factors influence their actual lifespan.
+When considering how long does a furnace last, it’s important to recognize that maintenance and usage play a major role.
 Here are seven warning signs to watch for that may mean your system is nearing replacement.

 1. Age Over 15 Years

 The most straightforward sign is the system’s age.
-If your furnace is over 15 years old and has never had major component upgrades, it may be nearing the end.
+When evaluating how long does a furnace last, if your unit is over 15 years old and has never had major component upgrades, it may be nearing the end.

 - Standard furnaces last 15 to 20 years